inkVerb/yeo/README.md

 # yeo - AUR helper helper for Arch Linux
 `yay` helper to intput `sudo` password at command entry

-With this script, you can run `sudo yeo -Syy some-package --noconfirm` instead of needing to babysit for a password in the middle of the usual `yay -Syy some-package --noconfirm`
+With this script, you can run `sudo yeo -Syy some-package --noconfirm` and `sudo yeo -Syyu --noconfirm` (et al) instead of needing to babysit for a `sudo` password in the middle of the usual `yay -Syy some-package --noconfirm`

 *Use at your own risk!*

 **Disclaimer: Anything on this page could result in destroying your entire computer or bring the apocalypse or something less or between or far worse!
-Only use this if you know how to use [pacman](https://wiki.archlinux.org/title/pacman) and [yay](https://github.com/Jguer/yay/blob/next/README.md) and install [Arch Linux](https://archlinux.org/) yourself and don't like SysAdmin wages for a CLI babysitting job!**
+Only use this tool if you know how to use [pacman](https://wiki.archlinux.org/title/pacman) and [yay](https://github.com/Jguer/yay/blob/next/README.md) and can install [Arch Linux](https://archlinux.org/) yourself and don't like SysAdmin wages for a CLI babysitting job!**

 ## Reasoning
-`yay` will prompt the SysAdmin or user for `sudo` passwords in the middle of its execution, meaning the SysAdmin must babysit the terminal during `yay` installs
+- `yay` will prompt the SysAdmin or user for `sudo` passwords in the middle of its execution, meaning the SysAdmin must babysit the terminal during `yay` installs and updates
 - This defeats the purpose of using the terminal and scripts, meaning SysAdmin-level hourly cost to watch `yay` work
-- `yeo` must be run as `sudo`, then runs `yay` as a user that does not need a password for `sudo` operations

 However, the premise is correct...